ncatlab/nlab-content/pages/0/0/8/0/800/content.md

 ## Variants {#Variants}

-We discuss some possible variants of the definition of equivalence of categories, each of which comes from a different perspective on [[Cat]].
+We discuss some possible variants of the definition of equivalence of categories, each of which comes naturally from a different view of [[Cat]].

 The first, _isomorphism_, comes from viewing $Cat$ as a mere category; it is too strong and is really only of historical interest.
 The next, _strong equivalence_, comes from viewing $Cat$ as a [[strict 2-category]]; it is the most common definition given and is correct if and only if the [[axiom of choice]] holds.
 The next definition, _weak equivalence_, comes from viewing $Cat$ as a [[model category]]; it is correct with or without choice and is about as simple to define as strong equivalence.
 The last, _anaequivalence_, comes from viewing $Cat$ as a [[bicategory]] that is not (without the axiom of choice) equivalent (as a bicategory!) to the strict $2$-category that defines strong equivalence; it is also always correct.